PedroToL/Visualizing-Inequality/README.md

 The app was created using the plotly-dash Framework for python.
 This framework enables users to fully exploit the data reflected in the charts and makes a complete interactive experience.
 For further information visit: https://plotly.com/

+## Page

+To use and explor the app go to: https://iicp-2020.herokuapp.com/